alco/benchfella/README.md

 ### `mix bench.cmp`

-To compare results between multiple runs, omit the `-p` flag from `mix bench` and feed the output to `mix bench.cmp`:
+To compare results between multiple runs, omit the `-p` flag from `mix bench` and feed the output to `mix bench.cmp`.

 ```
 $ mix bench bench/benchfella/* >snapshot1.txt